pip-webui/pip-webui-tasks/README.md

 gulp.task('default', ['build']);
 ```

-You can always add your tasks and mix them with the standard ones.
+You can always add your own tasks and mix them with the standard ones.

 ## <a name="tasks"></a> Tasks Reference